How to Setting up DynamoDB Locally

 bookmark this

-AWS DynamoDB is a document database that provides single-digit millisecond performance, it is a serverless database, which means you can focus on use applications to access the DynamoDB and AWS will manage the server for you.
+AWS DynamoDB is a document database that provides single-digit millisecond performance.
+It is a serverless database, which means you can focus on using applications to access DynamoDB and AWS will manage the server for you.
 It's also available in multiple AWS regions and has built-in Cache DAX.

-Now, in this blog I'll show how to set up DynamoDB locally, also show a few simple codes to access local DynamoDB.
+Now, in this blog I'll show how to set up DynamoDB locally, and also demonstrate a few simple commands to access local DynamoDB.

 Download DynamoDB

-Go to this link from AWS to download DynamoDB, the different region has different DynamoDB file, so choose the region you'll be using for DynamoDB.
+Go to the following link from AWS to download DynamoDB.
+Each region has a different DynamoDB file, so choose the region you'll be using for DynamoDB.
 After unzipping the file, run the following command.

 Link to Download DynamoDB